 Communications: Emma Williams

-Kate Halliwell MIFST is the FDF’s Chief Scientific Officer and is responsible for the FDF’s food safety, food law and labelling, and diet and health policy briefs.
+Kate Haliwell MIFST is the FDF’s Chief Scientific Officer and is responsible for the FDF’s food safety, food law and labelling, and diet and health policy briefs.
 Previously Kate led the FDF’s diet and health policy work, and before that worked for the Government on a range of nutrition and legislation policies.
 Kate is a registered nutritionist and a member of the Nutrition Society.

 Dr Emma Williams is a retail nutritionist with a BSc in Food Technology/Management and a Doctorate in Human Nutrition, alongside over 20 years of experience in food science and nutrition including, food manufacturing/laboratory management (dairy science); academic research; university lecturing; clinical research and science communication.
-She is the current Chair of the UK Nutritionists in Industry (NII) group.
+She is the current Chair of UK Nutritionists in Industry (NII) group.

 Each SIG is run by a small committee of volunteer members, who meet both face-to-face and virtually.
 As part of the committee, members are actively involved in organising and attending meetings in relation to setting up activities, events and webinars across the year.
 Open our Events page to attend our upcoming events or access the Webinar Hub to watch previous webinar recordings.